taylor-edwards/fernroath.com/_portfolio/magic.md

 weight:     5
 ---

-“MAGIC”.
-18×24 in hand screen printed poster.
-One layer.
-For this project we were to take a simple word assigned to us and create a poster.
-I chose to derive my visuals from the more traditional magic of mixing herbs and giving it a natural feel with the style of traditional tattoos.
+“MAGIC.”
+For this poster I was challenged to take a simple word and give it visual form.
+I derived my visuals from the more traditional magic of mixing herbs and old style tattoos.
+MAGIC is an 18×24" hand screen printed poster.